storyprotocol/storykit/README.md

 To initialize StoryKit in your project, you’ll need to wrap your application in `QueryProvider` and `StoryKitProvider`.

-we recommend doing this once in the root of the app.
+We recommend doing this once in the root of the app.

 ```tsx
 // app/layout.tsx